mpenet/alia/docs/guide.md

 * `:retry-policy` [RetryPolicy](#retry-policy)
 * `:routing-key` [RoutingKey](#routing-key)
 * `:tracing?` (boolean) triggers tracing (defaults to false)
+* `:keywordize?` (boolean, defaults true) rows use clojure keywords as keys instead of strings, settable globally with `set-keywordize!`

 Additionaly `execute-async` accepts
 an `:executor` option that will set the java.util.concurrent